luca3998/luca3998/README.md

 ## Hi there 👋
-Just a MSc Computer Science student living life :)
+A recently graduated MSc Computer Science with an interest in Data and Computer Vision
 <!--
 **luca3998/luca3998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.